brandonkorous/nabis-inventory/docs/nabis-inventory-implementation.md

 - `wms-outbound-worker`: runs `wmsOutboundWorker.ts`.
 - `wms-sync-worker`: runs `wmsSyncWorker.ts`.

-No UI is built here—this is pure middleware.
+No UI is built here - this is pure middleware.

 ---